imqn01/snitt-kalkulator/README.md

 For the time being, this project works exclusively with signed diplomas from Vitnemålsportalen.

 # How to use the calculator
+To use this calculator for the time being, pymupdf needs to be downloaded.
 ### Step 1: Get the correct diploma files
 1. Go to [Vitnemålsportalen](https://www.vitnemalsportalen.no) and log in.
 2. Go to my results and choose those classes you want to include in the calculation.